lvtss/Week06-Lev/Week06-Lev/ReadMe.md

 Issue encountered & unsolved as of now:
- - Not sure why my images wont appear, not sure what I did wrong
+ - Not sure why my images wont appear, not sure what I did wrong.
+Will continue to troubleshoot